thlib/php-jquery/README.md

 ----------

 - Works with unicode (was surprisingly hard to achieve)
-- Supports multiple documents in parallel
+- Supports working with multiple documents at the same time, even within each others callbacks
-- `HTML5Parser::parse()` creates a context for the jquery object to work
+- `HTML5Parser::parse()` creates a context for the jquery object to work with

 TODO
 ----------